-Currently, yields on money market funds are on average 150 basis points below short-duration bond funds, and 300 to 500 basis points below longer-term bond funds.
-Yet, assets in money market funds are roughly \$2.7 trillion-greater than the assets held in money market funds prior to the start of the financial crisis in the summer of 2007-and a sign of investors' commitment to this cash management tool.
+• Currently, yields on money market funds are on average 125 basis points below ultrashort bond funds, and 200 to 350 basis points below longer-term bond funds.
+Yet, assets in money market funds as of January 2013 are roughly \$2.7 trillion- more than 7 times the amount invested in short-term domestic bond funds-which is a sign of investors' commitment to this stable cash management vehicle.